dimitri-nicolo/calico/master/reference/essentials/authentication.md

    - Use the client ID from above.

 3. Configure {{site.prodname}} Manager to use it
-   - Set the client ID in the `tigera-cnx-manager-web-config` ConfigMap (referenced in the installation instructions).
+   - Set the client ID in the `cnx-manager-config` ConfigMap (referenced in the installation instructions).

 4. If CNX Manager has already been deployed, restart the web server.

    ```
-   kubectl autoscale deployment tigera-cnx-manager-web -n kube-system --replicas=0
+   kubectl autoscale deployment cnx-manager -n kube-system --replicas=0
-   kubectl autoscale deployment tigera-cnx-manager-web -n kube-system --replicas=1
+   kubectl autoscale deployment cnx-manager -n kube-system --replicas=1
    ```

 Configure Kubernetes RBAC bindings depending on the settings used for `--oidc-username/groups-claim` and `--oidc-username/groups-prefix` on the API server.
 When using this login method, be aware that most people have Google accounts, so the `system:authenticated` group will include anybody who can reach the cluster.